-You might see a warning that the selected color is not Web safe.
-To avoid unexpected results for your site visitors, choose colors that are Web safe.
+If you clear the Only Web Colors check box and select a color, you might see a warning that the selected color is not Web safe.
+To avoid unexpected results in your site visitors' browsers, choose colors that are Web safe.